 Kenai Fjords National Park

-It is said that the Kenai Peninsula is a microcosm of Alaska—almost every type of ecosystem in the state is represented.
-And at the tip of that peninsula, a comfortable 3 hour drive from Anchorage, the crenulated coastline of Kenai Fjords National Park is home to some of most pristine, rugged, breathtaking glacial vistas in North America.
+It’s said that the Kenai Peninsula is a microcosm of Alaska—almost every type of ecosystem in the state is represented.
+And at the tip of that peninsula, a comfortable 3-hour drive from Anchorage, the crenulated coastline of Kenai Fjords National Park is home to some of most breathtaking vistas in North America.

-The massive Harding icefield, with the occasional nunatak ("lonely peak") rising up from its almost perfectly level surface, feeds the 38 glaciers of the park.
-These glaciers, in turn, have been sculpting the fjords themselves since the Pleistocene era, in the process making a home for the many species of marine life—mammals, fish, and and seabird alike—that throng here.
+The massive Harding Icefield, with the occasional nunatak (“lonely peak”) rising up from its almost perfectly level surface, feeds the 38 glaciers of the Park.
+These glaciers have been sculpting the landscape of the fjords since the Pleistocene era, making a home for the many species of marine life—mammal, fish, and avian alike—that throng here.